 (3) It is a defence to a charge for an offence under this Part brought against a person referred to in subsection (1)(a) or (1)(b) to prove that that offence was committed without the consent or connivance of that person and that he exercised due diligence to prevent the commission of that offence.

 [Section 246ZW inserted by No. 26 of 1985 s.
-7.]
+7; amended by No. 29 of 2008 s.
+34(3).]

 246ZX.
 Right of accused to have third person before court

-(1) An accused charged with an offence under this Part who alleges that the act or omission constituting that offence was due to the act or default of another person (in this section called “the alleged offender”) may, on compliance with this section, have the alleged offender brought before the court by which the proceeding is to be heard and determined (in this section called “the court”).
+(1) An accused charged with an offence under this Part who alleges that the act or omission constituting that offence was due to the act or default of another person (in this section called the alleged offender) may, on compliance with this section, have the alleged offender brought before the court by which the proceeding is to be heard and determined (in this section called the court).

 (2) An accused who desires to invoke this section shall —

-(a) give to the prosecutor (in this section called “the original prosecutor”) and the court, at least 10 days before the trial date set for the charge concerned, notice in writing of his intention to do so; and
+(a) give to the prosecutor (in this section called the original prosecutor) and the court, at least 10 days before the trial date set for the charge concerned, notice in writing of his intention to do so; and

 (b) forthwith commence a prosecution for the alleged offence against the alleged offender in the court.